We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 These steps are basic GA4 configuration.
 Before that, be sure to read about the key benefits of GA4 and how the new and improved platform works.

-Follow the simple 10 steps to create a new property in GA4 and set its parameters while logged into your Google Analytics account:
+Create a new property in GA4 and set its parameters while logged into your Google Analytics account, working through these 10 steps:

 #1 First, go to the Admin section and click on the Create Property button.